SwiftGen/SwiftGen/README.md

 Each subcommand may have its own option and syntax, but here are some common options:

 * `--output FILE`: set the file where to write the generated code.
 If omitted, the generated code will be printed on `stdout`.
-* `--template PATH`: define the Stencil template to use to generate the output.
+* `--template NAME`: define the Stencil template to use (by name, see [here for more info](https://github.com/AliSoftware/SwiftGen/blob/master/Templates.md#using-a-name)) to generate the output.
+* `--templatePath PATH`: define the Stencil template to use, using a full path.

 You can use `--help` on `swiftgen` or one of its subcommand to see the detailed usage.

 ## Templates

 SwiftGen comes bundled with some default templates for each of the subcommand (`colors`, `images`, `strings`, `storyboard`, …), but you can also create your own templates to match your coding conventions, and store them in `~/Library/Application Support/SwiftGen/templates`.

+Then, simply use the `-t` / `--template` to specify the name of the template to use.

+💡 You can use `swiftgen templates` to list all the templates available (both custom and bundled templates) for each subcommand.

 For more info about how to create your own templates, [see the dedicated documentation](Templates.md).